Savages (2012 film): Production

 By August 2011, the film was shooting in the Pacific Palisades neighborhood of Los Angeles.
-The Los Angeles Times reported: "The estate's indoor pool was converted into a massive hydroponic marijuana farm for the film's production, with about 300 high-octane pot plants jamming the covert nursery."
+The Los Angeles Times reported: "The estate's indoor pool was converted into a massive hydroponic cannabis farm for the film's production, with about 300 high-octane pot plants jamming the covert nursery."
 Production designer Tomas Voth said: "I wanted to use real plants and had them all ready to go, but it was some legal thing.
 Universal told us to use fakes."
 The sex scenes were filmed during the first three days.
 The film entered post-production in October 2011.
 Stone personally categorized it as a romantic action thriller.

 Casting

 Jennifer Lawrence was originally cast as Ophelia but dropped out due to scheduling conflicts.
 Other actresses considered to replace Lawrence included Amber Heard, Olivia Wilde, Lindsay Lohan, Teresa Palmer, and Abbie Cornish.
 In April 2011, it was reported that Blake Lively had been cast as Ophelia.
 Before casting Taylor Kitsch in the film, Oliver Stone asked director Peter Berg to show him 30 minutes of Kitsch's work in Battleship to see how he was as a leading man, and after seeing that footage, he cast him.
 Trevor Donovan originally auditioned for a role that was cut but after seeing Donovan's tape, Stone specifically wrote him a part that was not in the book.
 Uma Thurman played Ophelia's mother, Paqu, but her scenes were cut due to time constraints.